j-Kode/Service-API/README.md

 ## Design Considerations

+#### Testing

+Unit tests have been added to the controller and service, just to show test coverage, ideally would also implement integration tests to make sure everything is functioning as it should be.

 #### Service Version Entity

 - Currently the entity exists in the same place as the Service, this is due to them being closely related and didn't need separate endpoints for this entity.